NAFC Test Engine

 PCBA + Final Acceptance Testing (USB/Serial & Ethernet)

-Platform-independent automated test platform built for PCBA and final acceptance testing
+Configuration-driven test software for PCBA production test and final acceptance testing

-From NAFC Tech Solutions — specialists in manufacturing test automation
+From NAFC Tech Solutions — structured automated test systems built for manufacturing

 Operator-friendly